Arc for iPhone

 License

 Arc is licensed, not sold.
-Your use of Arc is governed by the standard Apple Licensed Application End User License Agreement, in addition to these terms.
+Your use of Arc is governed by Apple's Standard Licensed Application End User License Agreement and these terms.

-• Arc's data is stored on your device.
-You are responsible for backing up your iPhone if you wish to preserve that data.
+• You are responsible for backing up your device if you want to preserve local data.

-To the maximum extent permitted by law, Ojas Labs and the developer of Arc are not liable for any indirect, incidental, special, or consequential damages arising from your use of, or inability to use, the app - including loss of data resulting from device failure, operating-system bugs, or your own actions.
+To the maximum extent permitted by law, Ojas Labs and the developer of Arc are not liable for indirect, incidental, special, consequential, or punitive damages, including loss of local app data.